-Intermediate tests have allow to assess the impact of surface evaporation flux on cold pool moisture by activating splitting, which differentiates this flux between (w) and (x).
+Intermediate tests have allow Tests not shown allowed to assess the impact of surface evaporation flux on cold pool moisture by activating splitting, which differentiates this flux between (w) and (x).
 In the standard configuration, this flux is treated uniformly for both regions.
 The tests showed a limited effect of this flux on cold pools moisture for RCE.
 This test was not carried out for AMMA, as LMDZ does not yet allow it on the continent.
 However, it would be relevant to explore it.

-LMDZ V3 simulations show a cooling of cold pools by thermals for the RCE case, although cold pools remain less cold compared to the LES (Fig. 8a).
-This cooling is at the cause of an increase in the variables WAPE, $C$ , $ALE{wk}$ and $ALP{wk}$ in this case (Table 4).
-For the AMMA case, the impact of this modification on the $\delta T$ profile as well as on the associated variables remains very limited (Fig. 8e,Table 4).
+LMDZ In version V3simulations show a cooling of cold pools by thermals for the RCE case, although cold pools remain, cold pools are colder than in version V2, but still less cold compared to the LES (Fig. 8a).
+This cooling is at the cause of an increase in the variables induced in turn a slight increase of WAPE, C , ALE{wk} and ALP{wk} in this case

+(Table 4).
+For the AMMA case, the impact of this modification on the δT profile as well as on the associated variables remains very limited (Fig. 8e,Table 4).
 But 3D tests also indicate a cooling of cold pools on the continent when thermals are activated in the whole domain.
+Attention: on parle à nouveau de ces résultats 3D

-Table 3: Description of simulations p performed w with LMDZ in the st tandard co nfiguration and with various modifications
+Table 3: Description of simulations performed with LMDZ in the standard configuration and with various modifications

 Simulations Protocols

-LMDZ CTRL simulation of LMDZ with the standard configuration by imposing $D{wk}$
+LMDZ CTRL simulation of LMDZ with the standard configuration by imposing D{wk}

-to $510^{-10}$
+to 510^{-10}

-LMDZ V1 LMDZ CTRL + change of $k$ to 0.66
+LMDZ V1 LMDZ CTRL + change of k to 0.66

-LMDZ V2 LMDZ V1 + drop of $h_m$
+LMDZ V2 LMDZ V1 + drop of h_m

 LMDZ V3 LMDZ V2 + activation of thermals throughout the domain